 final album, CIVILIAN, was recorded mostly at Sound City in Van Nuys,

 Wessex Studio in London, England.
 By

 this time, their musical change of style was complete.
 The songs they included on this album bore

-produced earlier.
-Although the recording
+earlier.
+Although the recording of this

 studio was actually quite limited.
 It is

 Go on to Part Eight